NataliaArteaga/react-basic-template/my-basic-app/README.md

-# Getting Started with Create React App and Redux
+# Project created with Create React App and Redux of POKEMON API

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## Folders order

+Features folder contain the logic of each feature (slicer as reducer, api as async actions, and logic inherent to the feature), separated from the view (components) to keep a clean, tidy and easily accessible code.
+The store is on the app folder as the template generated.

+Basics contain shared view components as cards, buttons, etc.

+Config contain the router and the logic using lazy loading and suspense to improve the performance of the app as single page

+## Used elements

+ 1.Prettier, eslint and husky to establish a clean code.
+ 2.Redux toolkit, with slices.
+ 3.Modular CSS usage
+ 4.MEMO and useMemo for card rendering performance

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, to see the app running, you can run:

 ### `npm start`